pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

     -   On S-representation
         -   CCTC is commited to positive interinal representations.
 (I'm not sure why this or if this is bad?)

-### External

-> In mathematics, an isomorphism, from the Greek: ἴσος isos "equal", and
-> μορφή morphe "shape", is a homomorphism (or more generally a morphism)
-> that admits an inverse.
-[Wikipedia](http://en.wikipedia.org/wiki/Isomorphism)

 February 18th, 2014 <small>Seminar</small>
 ------------------------------------------